TITLE 23: EDUCATION AND CULTURAL RESOURCES

 "Revolving fund" means a fund out of which disbursements can be made quickly, to address emergencies and other timing issues that prevent a district from following its regular procedures for disbursement.

-"School board" means the board of education or board of directors of a school district or the governing board or board of control of a cooperative or joint agreement.
+"School board" or "board" means the board of education or board of directors of a school district or the governing board or board of control of a cooperative or joint agreement.

-"Student activity funds" means funds owned, operated, and managed by organizations, clubs, or associations within the student body under the guidance and direction of one or more staff members for educational, recreational, or cultural purposes.
-(Examples: homeroom, yearbook, class year, choral or band group, class projects, student clubs, student council, student-sponsored bookstore)
+"Student activity funds" means funds owned, operated, and managed by an organization, club, or association within the student body under the guidance and direction of one or more staff members for educational, recreational, or cultural purposes, including, but not limited to, homeroom, yearbook, class year, choral or band group, class projects, student clubs, student council, or student-sponsored bookstores.
+The school board, superintendent, or district employees have direct involvement with the decisions of how the funds are spent or attained.

 "Supplies" means items of a consumable nature not classified as capital assets or non-capitalized equipment.